-With Rosh Hashana, the Jewish New Year, beginning Sunday night, I’m certain that many of my diabetic readers are getting nervous about celebrating this holiday, known for sweet treats like apples dipped in honey.
+With Rosh Hashana, the Jewish New Year, beginning tonight, I’m certain that many of my diabetic readers are getting nervous about celebrating this holiday, known for sweet treats like apple cake and sweet round challah bread.

 Rest assured, you can still enjoy the symbolic sweetness of the holiday without throwing your blood sugar out of whack.
 Below, some suggestions from the Jewish Diabetes Association that will help you safely enjoy the holiday.
 Happy New Year!